Sunday 18th April 2021

 A noisy group of four Raven circled over B Water and four Avocet were feeding from DL’O hide.
 I met up with Ian at the sailing club where one of the Peregrines watched us from G Island, a single Greenshank fed near the pontoon and a Spoonbill flew up from Inchmery Marches before settling on the edge of the estuary.

 As I was heading back to the car I watched a Marsh Harrier quartering over the spartina marshes in front of the S Hide and just before dusk I pulled over in the Reedy Ditch layby hoping for an owl.
 No luck, unfortunately, although there was a fair bit of activity and I was rewarded with a stunning Firecrest, a Marsh Tit and a Great Spotted Woodpecker.

 Firecrest photos by Ian Williamson

 After a drizzly and foggy start there were good numbers of thrushes including 30 Blackbirds, 15 Song Thrushes and 6 Mistle Thrush.
 The sea was quiet other than nine Great Crested Grebes and a Wheatear on the fence line near the beach was the latest I’ve seen in the UK.

-The immature male Marsh Harrier was quartering over the Black Water before dropping down and completely disappearing into the reed bed.
+The immature male Marsh Harrier was quartering over the B Water before dropping down and completely disappearing into the reed bed.
 I counted 331 Teal and 479 Lapwing although I’m certain there were more hidden from view.